Ossur Carbon Fiber AFO Fit Guide (AFO Light & AFO Dynamic)

 - Snug, not tight: You should slide one finger between brace and leg at mid-calf.
 Pain, tingling, or numbness = too tight.

-- Strut comfort check (important): The strut should feel supportive, not like it’s jamming behind the knee.
+- Strut comfort check: The strut should feel supportive, not like it's jamming behind the knee.
 If it feels too tall, a clinician can confirm sizing and discuss adjustment options.

-- Recheck after changes: Swelling, sock thickness, weight change, or new shoes can alter fit—adjust or see a clinician.
+- Recheck after changes: New shoes, sock thickness, or weight change can alter fit — adjust or see a clinician.

 Socks, Liners & Padding